Azure/data-api-builder/docs/views-and-stored-procedures.md

 }
 ```

-If a parameter is specified both in the configuration file and in the URL query string, the one in the URL query string will take precedence.
+If a parameter is specified both in the configuration file and in the URL query string for a stored procedure, the one in the URL query string will take precedence.